themohammadreza/MultiAV/README.md

 - `config/engines.yaml` — enable/disable engines and tune weights/timeouts.
 - `docker-compose.yml` — local stack definition; includes MinIO for object storage and mounts `./config` into app/worker.
 - `Dockerfile` — app image builder used by API and worker services.
-- `technical-docs.md` — deeper, lower-level technical notes.
+- `CONTRIBUTERS_GUIDE.md` — how the pieces fit together, invariants, and best practices for changes.
 - `tests/` — starting point for automated coverage (extend here as you add features).
 - `setup-docker-mirror.sh` — optional helper to point Docker at an alternate registry mirror (uses sudo).